avipars/CS-Resources/math/logic/README.md

 Some digital systems content, sentinal logic, prediate logic, graph theory

-Read: Discrete Mathematics and Its Applications by Kenneth H. Rosen
+Read: Discrete Mathematics and Its Applications by Kenneth H. Rosen (not required by the course)

 * [Syllabus](/static/post-image/logic_syllabus.pdf)